Your best 2019 Mazatlán Carnival information resource

 This multi-day Mardi Gras celebration features parades, fireworks, live music, delicious food and great street entertainment set on the picturesque Mazatlan Malecon oceanfront, within the Centro Historico and at other locations throughout Mazatlan.

-Tickets for all 2018 Carnival events -- including events held at the Venados baseball stadium -- are on sale at the Angela Peralta ticket office in the Centro Historico from 9am until 3pm and from 5pm until 7pm.
+Tickets for all 2019 Carnival events -- including events held at the Venados baseball stadium -- are on sale at a kiosk outside the Angela Peralta Theater at Plaza Machado from 9am until 3pm and from 5pm until 7pm.

 Visit Mazatlan, Sinaloa, at Carnival and experience the party of a lifetime!